SoorajModi/soorajmodicom/README.md

 # SoorajModi.com

 This is the code for my official website [soorajmodi.com](https://soorajmodi.com).
 Written in React.js in TypeScript, alongside tailwind.css.
+Deployed and hosted on Firebase.

 ## How to run